mitchweaver/bonsai/README.md

 that was [designed from the ground up](https://www.musl-libc.org/intro.html) to be used with static linking.

-Just take a look at this [hello world](http://bonsai-linux.org/uploads/hello_world.png) comparison.
+Just take a look at this [hello world](http://bonsai-linux.org/uploads/hello_world.png) for a size comparison.

 Applications statically-linked with musl carefully avoid pulling in large amounts of code or data that the application will not